FAQs

 Why will it take so long to build?

-This is a busy area of the road network and we will need to carefully manage how the scheme is constructed to help to minimise the disruption to the travelling public.
+This is a busy area of the road network, and we will need to carefully manage how the scheme is constructed to help to minimise the disruption to the travelling public.

 However, some preparatory works will be needed, such as diverting utilities equipment, to enable us to construct the scheme.

-Will my comments be considered?
+How will my comments be considered?

 Who can take part?
 Can I tell other people to take part?